SourceHorse/JidoService/README.md

 # Jido
-This is an api for handling requests from the Jido project.
+This is an api for handling requests from the Mappit project.
 It was instantiated from the dotnetCore.Api.Template repository

 # Required
 dotnet core 3.1